Some simple theories from a Boolean algebra point of view: Two families of theories

 So as to minimize subtraction, it will be convenient to write $T_{n,k}$ for the model completion of the theory of $(k+1)$-uniform hypergraphs in which there do not exist $(n+1$) distinct elements of which every $(k+1)$ form an $R$-hyperedge.
 That is:

 \begin{defn} For each $n>k\geq 2$, let $T_{n,k}$ be the theory in the language with a $(k+1)$-place relation $R$ and axioms saying $R$ is symmetric and irreflexive, there are infinitely many elements, and for each finite $m$ there is an axiom saying that given any two disjoint sets each with $m$-many $k$-tuples, there is an $x$ connected to every element in the first set and to no element in the second set \emph{if and only if} such an $x$ would not cause the forbidden configuration.\footnote{Call a set $A$ of $n$ elements \emph{pre-forbidden} if $R$ holds on every $(k+1)$-tuple of distinct elements of $A$.
 The axiom for $m = \binom{n}{k}$ amounts to saying that $x$ exists \emph{unless} there are $n$ elements forming a pre-forbidden set such that every $k$ of these elements occur, under some permutation, as one of the $k$-tuples in the first set.
-The axioms for $m>\binom{n}{k}$ can defer to the earlier one.} \end{defn} Sometimes a model of $T_{n,k}$ is called a ``generic'' or ``random'' [again, in the model theoretic sense] ``$(n+1)$-free $(k+1)$-hypergraph,'' e.g. $T_{3,2}$ is a random tetrahedron-free three-hypergraph.
+The axioms for $m>\binom{n}{k}$ can defer to the earlier one.} \end{defn} Model theorists call $T_{n,k}$ a ``generic'' or ``random'' [we point this common usage out because it may be strange to combinatorialists] ``$(n+1)$-free $(k+1)$-hypergraph,'' e.g. $T_{3,2}$ is a random tetrahedron-free three-hypergraph.
 Remarkably, for $n > k \geq 2$, $T_{n,k}$ is simple rank one, with no forking other than equality; this was proved by Hrushovski \cite{h:letter}.
 A recent exposition is \cite[Fact 5.14]{MiSh:1149}.